GSA/ficam-playbooks/_playbooks/digital_signing_ofr.md

 {% include alert-warning.html content = "IMPORTANT: The following instructions apply to MS Word 2013.
 The signing process for other MS Word versions (e.g., 2010, 2016, Office 365) may vary somewhat.
 If you have trouble with the signing process, contact OFR at ofrtechgroup@gpo.gov or (202) 741-6020 or your IT support." %}

 1. Open your MS Word document in Word.
 Any changes must be saved before signing.
 2. If you have a purchased PKI credential installed on your computer, proceed to Step 3.
-Otherwise, insert your Federal Government-issued Personal Identity Verification (PIV) card into your card reader.
+Otherwise, insert your federal government-issued Personal Identity Verification (PIV) card into your card reader.
 3. Click the **File** tab.<br />
    [![Add Dig Sign]({{site.baseurl}}/assets/piv/ofr_word_add_digital_signature_1.PNG){:style="width:70%;"}]({{site.baseurl}}/assets/piv/ofr_word_add_digital_signature_1.PNG){:target="_blank"}{:rel="noopener noreferrer"}
 4. Click **Info**.